 One of the potential drawbacks of using a straight edge instead of a dedicated panel cutting system is that if you're not extremely careful, the blade's cutting motion can cause the base of the circular saw to stray away from the straight edge, causing an inaccurate cut.
-With a little bit of practice, I've found this setup to be just as accurate as cutting sheet goods with a table saw.
+With a little bit of practice, we've found this setup to be just as accurate as cutting sheet goods with a table saw.